AtmosphericX/AtmosphericX/project/docs/pages/widgets/stream.md

 # Stream Widget
 ---
-The `streams` widget gathers `IoT` feeds from [SDS Weather](https://www.sdsweather.com/) and other available sources to provide feeds throughout the US and it's territories.
+The `streams` widget gathers `IoT` feeds from [SDS Weather](https://www.sdsweather.com/) and other available sources to provide feeds throughout the US and its territories.

 ::: danger Rebroadcasting Policy
 Under applicable copyright law, **explicit permission is required** before rebroadcasting any feeds originating from `sdsweather.com`.